thomasryde/mlops_cookie/README.md

 Exercises M11-M13: In folder "M11-M13".
 Using WANDB and profiling to find bugs.
 Found a bug with extra bug with randn/rand.

 Exercises M15-M16: One can see in the git repo that we used CI/CD.
+At the moment they fail because we ran out of space on our Github LFS storage.
+We use DVC for our project and dont want to spend time on fixing this.

 Exercise M17-M18: Hard to give evidence that we did this.
 This was done on our GCP users.
 Changed DVC storage to google cloud from google drive.